chrisjq/logger-js/README.md

 - **Log.setPrettyJSON(bool)** - Pretty print JSON
 - **Log.setWriteLevel(bool)** - Include the write level in output e.g. INFO:
 - **Log.setIncludeTimestamp(bool)** - Include timestame in output
 - **Log.setTraverseCyclicJSON(bool)** - Set whether if the JSON stringify fails to traverse object and print references.
-Cyclic object can only be printed if readonly.
+Cyclic object can only be printed if NOT readonly.

 ## Instance Logging: